 A: There is a fee waiver available to students applying for the Frontiers Master's program.
 In addition, a limited number of waivers are available for PhD applicants who meet the eligibility criteria for a Rackham Merit Fellowship.
 Please contact firstname.lastname@example.org to obtain a code to be used when applying.

 The Rackham Graduate School also offers a number of fee waivers, including for students who participated in LSAMP, MARC, or McNair, American Indians and Alaskan Natives, undocumented students, and a need-based waiver.
 Most of these waivers are processed directly through the online application and you can find the full list and details here.

 Q: What pre-requisites are required for application to the EEB Ph.D. program?

 A: No set pre-requisite coursework is required for acceptance to the EEB Ph.D. program.
 Student applications are reviewed on a holistic basis, with overall academic record, research experience and recommendations taken into consideration.
 However, it is recommended that students applying for admission to the Ph.D. program take the following courses during their undergraduate study: 2 terms of general or inorganic chemistry & 1 lab; 2 terms of organic chemistry & 1 lab; 2 terms of physics or 1 term of physics & 1 lab; 2 terms of analytic geometry or calculus.

-Here are some stats for Ph.D. students offered admission this year:
+Here are some stats for newly admitted Ph.D. students in the most recent cohort: